dhyxy/dhyxy/README.md

 #### i'm `dhyey` (pronounced "dee-ay" or ધ્યેય) 🚀
 ↳ a rising software engineering student with a passion in tech 🌱

-↳ worked extensively in _Python_ 🐍 and _TypeScript_ with various data sci. and web dev. technologies
+↳ worked extensively in _python_ 🐍 and _typescript_ with various data sci. and web dev. technologies

 ↳ new opportunities excite me and i'm constantly seeking new ways to learn and develop my skillset 🎼

-↳ i'm always open to meeting new people 🕊 feel free to email me or reach out to me on [Linkedin]
+↳ i'm always open to meeting new people 🕊 feel free to email me or reach out to me on [linkedin]

 ↳ as i'm still learning, please don't hesitate to provide any feedback you may have regarding my projects or contribs :)